dimitrov8/OsuSpeedTest/README.md

 ## Troubleshooting

-If you encounter issues with running "Osu Speed Test" and the application doesn't start, it may be due to missing dependencies.
+If you encounter issues with running "Osu!
+Speed Test" and the application doesn't start, it may be due to missing dependencies.
 Here’s how you can resolve this:

 1. **Check .NET Runtime Version**:
    - Open your terminal or command prompt.